Get the free newsletter: The week in new music from 80s and 90s artists and Dig Me Out podcast.

 DMO Union

-Tim and J met at Bowling Green State University while working at the campus radio station, WFAL.
-Beyond college radio their passion for music grew into a friendship centered on both appreciating and creating it.
+Tim and J's journey began at Bowling Green State University, where their shared passion for music blossomed at the campus radio station, WFAL.
+This bond grew into a deep friendship anchored in both appreciating and creating music.

 Contact Dig ME Out Podcast